Little Drum Solar Farm

 Consultation

-We are committed to using the local supply chain and, should the project be consented, we will organise ‘Meet the Developer’ events to allow local construction and maintenance companies to find out about opportunities to help deliver the development.
+We are committed to using the local supply chain and, should the project be consented, we plan to organise ‘Meet the Developer’ events to allow local construction and maintenance companies to find out about opportunities to help deliver the development.

 Redline boundary of proposed Little Drum Solar Farm location